paleobot/pbot-static/How To/Reference.md

 **Last page number** - Enter the last page number of the article.
 If the pages are numbered with combinations of numbers and letters (e.g., “A-32”), put everything in and do not strip the letters.
 Do not put a hyphen before the page number.

-**Notes** – Enter any additional comments you have about the reference.
+**Notes** – Enter any additional comments you have about the Reference.

-**DOI** – The digital object identifier of the reference.
+**DOI** – The digital object identifier of the Reference.
 Only enter the unique ID number - for example, enter “10.1086/663967”, not “https://doi.org/10.1086/663967”.

 ## STANDALONE BOOK
 ### REQUIRED FIELDS: